vfarcic/devops26/manuscript/15-advanced-pipelines.md

     Promoted                      3m26s    0s Succeeded  Application is at: http://go-demo-6.cd-staging.34.214.94.88.nip.io
 ```

-The first thing we can note is that this time the number of steps in the activity is closer to what we're used it.
+The first thing we can note is that the number of steps in the activity is closer to what we're used to.
 Now that we are not overriding the whole pipeline but only the `build` stage, almost all the steps inherited from the build pack are there.
-Only those related to the `build` stage are gone, simply because we limited the scope of the `ooverrides` instruction.
+Only those related to the `build` stage are gone, simply because we limited the scope of the `overrides` instruction.

-Another notable difference is that the `Promote Rollout` step is taking too long to execute, and will evventualy fail.
+Another notable difference is that the `Promote Rollout` step took too long to execute until it eventually `failed`.
 That's also to be expected.
-We removed all the steps from the `build` stage, so our binary was not created and container image was not built.
-Jenkins X did execute `promote` steps that are deploying the new release but Kubernetes is bound to fail to pull the new image.
+We removed all the steps from the `build` stage, so our binary was not created, and the container image was not built.
+Jenkins X did execute `promote` steps that are deploying the new release, but Kubernetes is bound to fail to pull the new image.

-That demonstrated the importance of executing `rolloout`, no matter wheteher we we tests or not.
-Without it, the pipeline would terminate successfully since we are not running tests against the staging environment.
-Before we added the `rollout` the promo¡tion was the last action executed as part of pipeline.
+That demonstrated the importance of executing `rollout`, no matter whether we run tests afterward.
+Without it, the pipeline would finish successfully since we are not running tests against the staging environment.
+Before we added the `rollout` step, the promotion was the last action executed as part of the pipeline.

 Please stop watching the activities by pressing *ctrl+c*.

-We are getting close to our goal.
+We are getting closer to our goal.
 We just need to figure out how to override a specific step with the new one that will build binaries for all operating systems.
-But, how are we going to ovverride a specific step if we do not know which one it is?
+But, how are we going to override a particular step if we do not know which one it is?
 We could find all the steps of the pipeline by visiting the repositories that host build packs.
-But, that would be tedious.
+But that would be tedious.
 We'd need to go to a few repositories, check the source code of the related pipelines, and combine the result with the one we're rewriting right now.
 There must be a better way to get an insight into the pipeline related to *go-demo-6*.

 Before we move on and try to figure out how to retrieve the full definition of the pipeline, we'll revert the current version to the state before we started "playing" with `overrides`.
 You'll see the reason for such a revert soon.